-- On 19 January 2009 the Council authorised the Commission to negotiate a multiparty trade agreement on behalf of the European Union and its Member States with the Member Countries of the Andean Community which shared the aim to reach an ambitious, comprehensive, and balanced trade agreement. - Those negotiations have been concluded and the Trade Agreement between the European Union and its Member States, of the one part, and Colombia and Peru, of the other part ("the Agreement) was signed on 26 June 2012, received the consent of the European Parliament on 11 December 2012 and is to apply as provided for in Article 330 of the Agreement. - (3) It is necessary to lay down the most appropriate procedures to guarantee the effective application of certain provisions of the Agreement which concern the bilateral safeguard clause and for applying the stabilisation mechanism for bananas that has been agreed with Colombia and Peru.
+- (1) On 23 April 2007 the Council authorised the Commission to open negotiations with certain countries of Central America ("Central America") for an Agreement establishing an Association between the European Union and its Member States, on the one hand, and Central America on the other ("the Agreement") on behalf of the Union and its Member States. - (2) Those negotiations have been concluded and the Agreement was signed on 29 June 2012, received the consent of the European Parliament on 11 December 2012 and is to apply as provided for in Article 353 of the Agreement. - (3) It is necessary to lay down the most appropriate procedures to guarantee the effective application of certain provisions of the Agreement which concern the bilateral safeguard clause and for applying the stabilisation mechanism for bananas that has been agreed with Central America.

-PE-CONS 62/12 NG/DOS/en
+PE-CONS 63/12 NC/DOS/kst

 - (4) It is also necessary to create appropriate safeguard mechanisms to prevent serious harm to the Union banana growing sector which is of great importance to the agricultural producers of many of the outermost regions of the Union.
 The limited ability of those regions to diversify, owing to their natural characteristics, makes the banana sector particularly vulnerable.
-It is therefore essential to create effective mechanisms to address preferential imports from third countries concerned, in order to guarantee that Union banana production is maintained under the best possible conditions, as it is a crucial employment sector in certain areas, especially in the outermost regions. - (5) The terms "serious injury", "threat of serious injury" and "transitional period" as referred to in Article 48 of the Agreement should be defined. - (6) Safeguard measures should be considered only if the product in question is imported into the Union in such increased quantities, in absolute terms or relative to Union production, and under such conditions as to cause, or threaten to cause, serious injury to Union producers of like or directly competitive products as laid down in Article 48 of the Agreement. - (7) Specific safeguard provisions should be available in case the product in question is imported in such increased quantities and under such conditions as to cause or threaten to cause serious deterioration in the economic situation of any of the outermost regions as referred to in Article 349 of the Treaty on the Functioning of the European Union (TFEU).
+It is therefore essential to create effective mechanisms to address preferential imports from third countries concerned, in order to guarantee that Union banana production is maintained under the best possible conditions, as it is a crucial employment sector in certain areas, especially in the outermost regions. - (5) The terms "serious injury", "threat of serious injury" and "transition period" as referred to in Articles 104 and 105 of the Agreement should be defined. - (6) Safeguard measures should be considered only if the product in question is imported into the Union in such increased quantities, in absolute terms or relative to Union production, and under such conditions as to cause, or threaten to cause, serious injury to Union producers of like or directly competitive products as laid down in Article 104 of the Agreement. - (7) Specific safeguard provisions should be available in case the product in question is imported in such increased quantities and under such conditions as to cause or threaten to cause serious deterioration in the economic situation of any of the outermost regions as referred to in Article 349 of the Treaty on the Functioning of the European Union (TFEU).

-- (8) Safeguard measures should take one of the forms referred to in Article 50 of the Agreement. - (9) The tasks of following up and reviewing the Agreement, carrying out investigations and, if necessary, imposing safeguard measures should be carried out in the most transparent manner possible. - (10) The Commission should submit an annual report to the European Parliament and to the Council on the implementation of the Agreement and the application of the safeguard measures and the stabilisation mechanism for bananas. - (11) The challenges in Colombia and Peru as regards human, social, labour and environmental rights in connection with products from those countries require a close dialogue between the Commission and Union civil society organisations. - (12) The importance of complying with the international labour standards drawn up and supervised by the International Labour Organisation should be stressed. - (13) The Commission should monitor the observance by Colombia and Peru of the social and environmental standards laid down in Title IX of the Agreement. - There should be detailed provisions on the initiation of proceedings.
+- (8) Safeguard measures should take one of the forms referred to in Article 104(2) of the Agreement. - (9) The tasks of following up and reviewing the Agreement, carrying out investigations and, if necessary, imposing safeguard measures should be carried out in the most transparent manner possible. - (10) The Commission should submit an annual report to the European Parliament and to the Council on the implementation of the Agreement and the application of the safeguard measures and the stabilisation mechanism for bananas. - (11) The challenges in Central America as regards human, social, labour and environmental rights in connection with products from that region require a close dialogue between the Commission and Union civil society organisations. - (12) The importance of complying with the international labour standards drawn up and supervised by the International Labour Organisation should be stressed. - (13) The Commission should monitor the observance by Central America of the social and environmental standards laid down in Title VIII of Part IV of the Agreement. - (14) There should be detailed provisions on the initiation of proceedings.
 The Commission should receive information including available evidence from the Member States of any trends in imports which might call for the application of safeguard measures.